1. PSD2 Highlights Mobile Banking Application Vulnerabilities

 It is disconcerting that companies as large and sophisticated as Google cannot keep fake applications out of their app stores.
 Cybercriminals are becoming more successful at smuggling their malicious fake applications into the stores as regular versions of popular apps.

 Customers are finding it difficult to distinguish between genuine and fake apps.
-Malware that masquerades as legitimate software is hardly recognizable at first glance.
+Malware that masquerades as legitimate software is hard to recognize at first glance.
 The compromised programs not only carry the same name as the originals but are often also sport the same logos as namesakes.

 Fake apps infect devices with Malware that can steal data or display unwanted ads.
 2018 is set to be at least as bad as 2017 for the volume and maliciousness of fake apps.
 App users must be wary of counterfeit versions of software in the coming year.